strimzi/test-container/README.md

 #### ix) (Optional) Specify a proxy container

-The proxy container allows to create a TCP proxy between test code and Kafka brokers.
+The proxy container allows to create a TCP proxy between test code and Kafka nodes.

 Every Kafka broker request will pass through the proxy where you can simulate network conditions (i.e. connection cut, latency, bandwidth limitations).